Busbridge: Amenities

-The proportion of households in the civil parish who owned their home outright compares to the regional average of 35.1%.
-The proportion who owned their home with a loan compares to the regional average of 32.5%.
-The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).

 Transport

 The nearest railway stations are and on the Portsmouth Direct Line.
 These are approximately 2 mi from the western side of the village.

 The area is served by three mid-distance local roads converging on the south of Godalming, each scaling the wooded slopes of the Greensand Ridge; none are dual carriageways.
 The main road through the village is the B2130 Brighton Road which connects Godalming and Dunsfold.